gazoodle/geckolib/README.md

  - Fixed broken EcoMode switch that 1.0.8 introduced
  - Added pump and blower sensors to show P<n> & BL device states because buttons now exclusively use UdP<n> for control.
+ - Restore old min temperature, but use the pack config data if available to override.

 ## Done/Fixed in 1.0.8
  - Snapshots can be a full JSON file now